stac-utils/stac-rs/cli/README.md

 ## Usage

-**stac-cli** provides the following subcommands:
+**stacrs** provides the following subcommands:

-- `stac item`: create STAC items and combine them into item collections
+- `stacrs item`: create STAC items and combine them into item collections
-- `stac search`: search STAC APIs
+- `stacrs search`: search STAC APIs
-- `stac serve`: serve a STAC API
+- `stacrs serve`: serve a STAC API
-- `stac sort`: sort the fields of STAC items, catalogs, and collections
+- `stacrs sort`: sort the fields of STAC items, catalogs, and collections
-- `stac translate`: convert STAC values from one format to another
+- `stacrs translate`: convert STAC values from one format to another
-- `stac validate`: validate STAC items, catalogs, and collections using [json-schema](https://json-schema.org/)
+- `stacrs validate`: validate STAC items, catalogs, and collections using [json-schema](https://json-schema.org/)

 Use the `--help` flag to see all available options for the CLI and the subcommands: